mengjiac2023/Rafts/README.md

 # RFL
-Implementation of the paper "RFL: Robust and Fault-Tolerant Federated Learning"
+Implementation of the paper "Rafts: Robust and Fault-Tolerant Secure Aggregation in Federated Learning"

 Setup
 ```